Stirling CastleTop of the hill Stirling old town Due to the strategic position of Stirling on the river Forth, particularly in the days

 Cambuskenneth AbbeyThis was an Augustinian settlement, founded by King David I in 1147, within a meander

-Tower or Campanile (originally 1300) survives in restored condition.
-Stirling Shopping GaloreOn a wet day you could spend a morning (and a few pence) in the twin shopping mall of the Thistle and Marches.
+of the River Forth near Stirling.
+The Abbey was Stirling Shopping GaloreOn a wet day you could spend a morning (and a few pence) in the twin shopping mall of the Thistle and Marches.
 Stores include: M&S, BHS, Littlewoods, Pri-Mark, Dixons, Debenham's,

 Waterfords, and a huge selection of the modern fashion stores and the inevitable shoe